jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 156 Mode of recovery of unpaid tax
 (1) All unpaid tax shall be recoverable by the Commissioner on behalf of the Crown by suit in the Commissioner's official name.
-(2) Notwithstanding anything in the District Courts Act 1947, any Court constituted under that Act shall have jurisdiction to hear and determine proceedings by the Commissioner for the recovery of tax, whatever the amount involved.
+(2) Notwithstanding anything in the District Courts Act 1947, any court constituted under that Act shall have jurisdiction to hear and determine proceedings by the Commissioner for the recovery of tax, whatever the amount involved.

 ### 156A Recovery of civil penalties
 (1) For all purposes relating to the recovery of an unpaid civil penalty by the Commissioner, the civil penalty is deemed to be a tax of the same type as the tax—